LLMs Meet Isolation Kernel: Lightweight, Learning-free Binary Embeddings for Fast Retrieval

 \section{Theoretical Guarantees for IKE}

-This section formally defines the Voronoi Diagram-based Isolation Kernel Embedding ({\modelnamevd}) operating on a randomly selected subspace (see Appendix~\ref{app:def_of_ike_vd}) and establishes that it preserves the three key properties demonstrated for VDeH~\cite{xu2025VDeH}: \textbf{full space coverage}, \textbf{entropy maximization}, and \textbf{bit independence}.
+This section formally defines the Voronoi Diagram-based Isolation Kernel Embedding ({\modelnamevd}) operating on a randomly selected subspace (see Appendix~\ref{app:def_of_ike_vd}) and establishes that it preserves the three key criteria demonstrated for VDeH~\cite{xu2025VDeH}: \textbf{full space coverage}, \textbf{entropy maximization}, and \textbf{bit independence}.
 The proofs follow directly from the theoretical framework of~\cite{xu2025VDeH}; since the core mechanisms of random sampling and partitioning remain unchanged, we show that adding a random subspace projection does not affect the original guarantees.
 For brevity, we refer to the corresponding proofs and streamline the arguments where the reasoning is identical (see Appendix~\ref{app:properties_of_ike_vd}).

-Furthermore, under suitable distributional assumptions, we prove that the iForest-based IKE also satisfies these three properties (see Appendix~\ref{app:properties_of_ike}).
-Finally, by viewing both VDeH and \modelname{} as ensemble methods, we introduce \textbf{diverse partitioning} as a fourth property.
+Furthermore, under suitable distributional assumptions, we prove that the iForest-based IKE also satisfies these three criteria (see Appendix~\ref{app:properties_of_ike}).
+Finally, by viewing both VDeH and \modelname{} as ensemble methods, we introduce \textbf{diverse partitioning} as a fourth criterion.
 We demonstrate that, compared to VDeH, \modelname{} produces more robust hash representations due to its ability to generate a more diverse set of base partitioners (see Appendix~\ref{app:diverse_partitioning}).